turingschool/curriculum-site/module2/lessons/css_fundamentals.md

 ## What is CSS?
 CSS can do SO MUCH more than just add color or make things pretty.
 CSS can be used to create artwork like [this project](https://www.cssartist.com/inprogress) by Kassandra Sanchez.
 CSS can also make complex processes more intuitive and accessible users, like [TurboTax](https://turbotax.intuit.com/personal-taxes/online/) and [airbnb](https://www.airbnb.com/).
 CSS is a powerful tool for frontend developers.
 Let's jump in to see how it works!

 It’s a “style sheet language” that lets you style the HTML elements on your page.
-CSS works _with_ HTML, but isn't HTML.
-CSS controls the positioning, sizing, colors, and specific fonts on your page.
-There is a `class` and `id` attribute available to use on __every__ HTML element.
-In addition to the plain old element names themselves, these attributes allow you to create "targets" for both your CSS and JavaScript.
-They are hooks that you can use to manipulate the look and behavior of your HTML elements.
+CSS works _with_ HTML and controls the positioning, sizing, colors, and specific fonts on your page.

+CSS can be implemented as `inline css`, `internal css` or `external css`.
+We will always implement CSS externally with a css file that gets linked in the HTML document - the approach used by modern applications.
+Why don't we want to use inline or internal CSS styling?

 ## Anatomy of a Basic CSS Rule

 ![CSS Rule](./assets/images/css-rule.png)

+### Selectors
+There is a `class` and `id` attribute available to use on __every__ HTML element.
+In addition to the plain old element names themselves, these attributes are selectors that allow you to "target" and manipulate HTML elements in CSS and in JavaScript.

 We can target HTML elements in CSS in many ways:
 ```css